Situation in Germany - travel restrictions and quarantine measures

 Situation in Singapore - travel restrictions and quarantine measures

 Until further notice, all short-term visitors (from anywhere in the world) will not be allowed to enter or transit through Singapore.
+Since early June, the Civil Aviation Authority of Singapore has started to issue permits to airlines for transit flights via Singapore.
+Please get in touch with your airline to confirm whether the necessary preconditions for transiting at Singapore-Changi airport have already been met.
 Furthermore, work pass holders and their dependents can return to Singapore only if they work in essential service sectors, such as transport and healthcare (prior approval to be obtained from Singaporean Ministry of Manpower).
 Similar restrictions for a prior approval to reenter apply to longterm passholders (prior approval to be obtained from the Singapore Immigration and Checkpoints Authority.
 They should under no circumstances undertake travel to Singapore without this approval.

 As part of its measures to reduce the risk of further spreading of Covid-19, the Singaporean government has advised to defer all travel abroad.
 Travel restrictions and measures taken to fight Covid-19 that have to adhered to by all persons staying in Singapore As Singapore's measures will be adjusted according to the evolving global Situation, residents of Singapore should check regularly for updates: Updates on border control measures in response to COVID-19